This article provides general information about Thunderbird.

 Yes, absolutely!
 Please do!

-- Help other Thunderbird users with Thunderbird questions and in the Thunderbird KB.
+- Help other Thunderbird users with their Thunderbird questions.

-- Help in other ways, such as knowledge base articles, documentation, coding, and testing beta versions.
+- Help in other ways, such as documentation, coding, and testing beta versions or daily versions.